zhichao-li/BigDL/docs/docs/ProgrammingGuide/add-layer-criterion.md

 ## How to add your own layer or criterion into BigDL
-If you'd like to create a layer or criterion which has not been covered by BigDL library, you just need to extend the AbstractModule or AbstractCriterion class in scala.
+If you'd like to create a layer or criterion which has not been covered by BigDL library, you just need to extend the IModule or AbstractCriterion class in scala.

 Here we show how to do it with some examples.